dagbjorn/microcoffeeoncloud/README.md

         "VolumeType": "gp2"
     }

-:point_right: The VolumeId must be specified in `microcoffee-database/k8s-service.eks.yml` before deploying the application.
+:point_right: The VolumeId must be specified in `microcoffeeoncloud-database/k8s-service.eks.yml` before deploying the application.

-:bulb: The volume may also be listed by running:
+The volume details may also be listed by running:

     aws ec2 describe-volumes --filters="Name=tag:app,Values=mongodb"